EstebanDARIZ/eval_img_enhanced/README.md

 #  Underwater Image Quality Evaluation Pipeline

-This project provides a simple and robust **pipeline for evaluating the quality of underwater images** before and after enhancement, using three well-known no-reference image quality metrics:
+This project provides a **pipeline for evaluating the quality of underwater images** before and after enhancement, using three no-reference image quality metrics:

 - **UCIQE** – Underwater Color Image Quality Evaluation (↑ higher is better)
 - **NIQE** – Naturalness Image Quality Evaluator (↓ lower is better)